dilipthelip/LearnCassandra/README.md

 ### TombStone:
 -	When a delete command is triggered , basically a tombstone is written to the database.Tombstone is nothing but the partition data.It supports hinted hand off , Read Repair and everything.
--	The frequency of purging tombstones is maintained by gc_grace_seconds.This property can be specified on per table basis.
+-	The frequency of purging tombstones is maintained by gc_grace_seconds.This property can be specified on per table basis.The default is 10 days.

 ### How to run the cassandra in local: